fachrulrazitab/python/README.md

 ## Installation
-clone this project using git, then install docker and docker compose in the docker-compose.yml file folder
+clone this project using git, then install docker and docker compose go to the docker-compose.yml file folder in root of the project

 ```
 docker-compose build